-- If you cannot complete a FAFSA online, call the Federal Student Aid Information Center at 800-433-3243 to request a paper copy.
+- If you cannot complete a FAFSA online, call the Federal Student Aid Information Center at 800-433-3243 to request a printed application.

 - Make sure you choose SFSC’s school code: 001522.

 - Approximately 1-2 weeks after you complete the FAFSA, you will receive an email informing you to check your processing status on the FAFSA website.
 If you did not provide an email address, the FAFSA processor will mail you a Student Aid Report (SAR).
 Carefully review your status and follow the instructions if you need to make any corrections.
-Our office will receive your information as long as SFSC school code 001522 is listed in the School Selection section.
+The SFSC Financial Aid Office will receive your information as long as SFSC school code 001522 is listed in the School Selection section.

-- Students who are eligible to receive financial aid assistance based on their FAFSA will receive an email via their student D2L account informing them to check the status of their financial aid application in Panther Central.
+- Students who are eligible to receive financial aid assistance based on their FAFSA will receive an email informing them to check the status of their financial aid application in Panther Central.

-- If you have been selected for the process called verification, please review the letter you received via your D2L email account to obtain applicable forms to complete this process from the Financial Aid website.
+- If you have been selected for the process called verification, review the letter you received via your Panther Central account to obtain applicable forms to complete this process from the Financial Aid website.